Note

 Application gateway resources are not migrated automatically as part of VNet migration from classic to Resource Manager.
-As part of VNet migration process as documented at IaaS resources migration page, if you have an application gateway resource present on the VNet that you're trying to migrate to Resource Manager deployment model, the automatic migration wouldn't be successful.
+If you have an application gateway resource present on the VNet that you're trying to migrate to Resource Manager deployment model, automatic migration fails.

-For more information on how to set up an application gateway resource after VNet migration, you can refer:
+See the following articles for more information on how to set up an application gateway resource after VNet migration:

 - Deployment via portal